Thank you from 500 miles

 Chisomo is typical of the people whom your gift will help to live their lives to the full.
 Thank you very much indeed for helping us to help them.

-I hope you are well and wish you strength and ingenuity for the enormous challenge of getting your school up and running again for the new academic year.
+you strength and ingenuity for the enormous challenge of getting your school up

 Yours sincerely,